biopython/biopython.github.io/wiki/SeqIO.md

 For interlaced file formats (like Clustal/Clustalw or annotated Stockholm files) BioPython has to read the entire file in one go.
-This means using'File2SequenceIterator rather than File2SequenceList will not actually save you much memory.
+This means using'FileToSequenceIterator rather than FileToSequenceList will not actually save you much memory.

-The function File2Alignment is intended for use with alignment file formats (like Clustal, Stockholm, Nexus) but can be used with any sequence file provided that all the sequences are the same length (e.g. an alignment stored in fasta format).
+The function FileToAlignment is intended for use with alignment file formats (like Clustal, Stockholm, Nexus) but can be used with any sequence file provided that all the sequences are the same length (e.g. an alignment stored in fasta format).

 For writing records to a file there is a single helper function:

--   **Sequences2File**, takes records and filename
+-   **SequencesToFile**, takes records and filename

 Note that if you are writing to an alignment file format, all your sequences must be the same length.